 The goal of this multistate project is to develop better nitrogen management strategies that help farmers apply the right amount of nitrogen at the right time, from the right source, and in the right place.
 To achieve this, the project will (1) study how soils, microbes, fertilizers, and organic amendments such as manure supply nitrogen under different conditions; (2) test and refine technologies that can improve in-season nitrogen recommendations; and (3) translate these findings into practical recommendation tools, decision aids, and educational resources that farmers and advisors can use across the Corn Belt.

 The primary audiences include farmers, crop consultants, agribusinesses, conservation professionals, and state and federal agencies.
 These groups will benefit from more accurate nitrogen recommendations, reduced input costs, higher nitrogen use efficiency, and improved environmental outcomes.
 By combining field research, laboratory studies, modeling, and extension, this project will generate science-based tools that help farmers maintain high yields while protecting water quality and reducing nitrogen losses to the environment.
+The project also aligns with current USDA research priorities by promoting soil health, improving profitability of farmers and ranchers through more efficient nutrient management, and advancing precision agriculture technologies for resilient crop production systems.

 Statement of Issues and Justification